-- What it is: A credit card-sized computer that costs as little as $5 that spawned a community of millions of home makers and programmers.
+- What is the Raspberry Pi?
+A credit card-sized computer that costs as little as $5 that spawned a community of millions of home makers and programmers.

-- What it does: A lot.
+- What does the Raspberry Pi do?
+A lot.
 Despite its low-cost, the Pi can be run as no frills PC, a pocketable coding computer, a hub for homemade hardware and more.

-- Why it matters: The Pi is a great machine for stoking interest in programming among schoolchildren worldwide and helping create the next generation of developers.
+- Why does the Raspberry Pi matter?
+The Pi is a great machine for stoking interest in programming among schoolchildren worldwide and helping create the next generation of developers.

-- Who it affects: Anyone with the inclination to pick up a Pi and start tinkering.
+- Who does the Raspberry Pi affect?
+Anyone with the inclination to pick up a Pi and start tinkering.

-- Who are the Raspberry Pi's competitors?
+- What are the Raspberry Pi's competitors?
 Some boards beat the Pi 3 on specs, such as Odroid-C2, and others on price, but few have the Pi's breadth of software and community support.

-- Where is this happening: All over the world, with the Pi's official forums supporting a community of more than 150,000 active users.
+- Where is the Raspberry Pi being used?
+All over the world, with the Pi's official forums supporting a community of more than 150,000 active users.

-- How to get it: Online from Premier Farnell and RS Components, if you're based in the UK, or from Allied Electronics or Newark, if you're in the US.
+- How can I get the Raspberry Pi?
+Online from Premier Farnell and RS Components, if you're based in the UK, or from Allied Electronics or Newark, if you're in the US.